 A program of the Midwest Building Suppliers Association

-MBSA is pleased to present scholarship opportunities for MBSA members.
-Named to honor the memory of Blair F. Collings of Rockville, Indiana, the scholarship awards collectively represent one of the largest academic scholarship programs among lumber and building material associations in the country.
+Named to honor the memory of Blair F. Collings of Rockville, Indiana, this MBSA scholarship collectively represents one of the largest academic scholarship programs among lumber and building material associations in the country.
 Blair Collings, who died November 26, 1998, was the son of Joseph R. Collings, Charter President of MBSA.

 Who is eligible to apply?

-Any employee, associate, and/or immediate family member of an employee or associate of a member firm of the Midwest Building Suppliers Association (MBSA), including retail and “associate”, is eligible to apply, regardless of applicant’s career choice, course of study, or grade level.
+Anyone with a relationship to a member firm of MBSA, including retail and associate, is eligible to apply, regardless of applicant’s career choice, course of study, or grade level.

 Students can be awarded this scholarship a maximum of 3 times during their collegiate career.